evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-0.md

 PROFESSOR BIRCHWELL
 Ah, l-l-let's... g-g-get started, h-here!
 Ok!
 I...
 I'd, like to introduce, uh, our honored, uh, guests, or...
 Everyone?
-I'd like to welcome ILYA ZOLNEROWICH, and his te--
+I'd like to welcome ILYA ZOLNEROWICH, and his team.

-ILYA ZOLNEROWICH
---Zol-NER-owich.
+ILYA smiles warmly, and turns around in his seat to face the rest of the lab.

 PROFESSOR BIRCHWELL
-Ah, yes, yes, of course!
-A thousand apologies!
 They're doing some unrelated research in the area.
 We try to stay out of their way, but sometimes we run into eachother.
 Try not to step on their toes if we do see them, as I'm sure they will do for us!